pyodide/pyodide-blog/content/posts/314-release.md

 ## Experimental Support for Socket Operations in Node.js

 We've added experimental support for socket operations in Node.js.
 This allows you to use the `socket` module in Pyodide when running in a Node.js environment, enabling TCP socket creation and communication, such as connecting to a remote database server.
+It covers TCP sockets with TLS, async socket functions for the webloop, and non-blocking mode.
+We've tested with a few database drivers: `pymysql` (MySQL), `pg8000` (PostgreSQL), and `redis-py`.

 This can be enabled by running `pyodide.useNodeSockFS()`: